alxfed/alxfed.github.io/_posts/2018-05-11-Vim-the-editor.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;I've already used twice the metaphor that I'm using to think about it - the surgic procedure with the help of a cursor/'scalpel'.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;To the point.
 Here are the important things that I learned about Vim/Neovim. <br>
 ### Navigation in file and on screens.
+Once you've opened a file you can instantly move to the end of it and back.
 **gg** - beginning of the file;  **G** - last line of the file.<br><br>
 ### Moving the frame through which you see the text
 **Ctrl-f** - **f**orward full screen; **Ctrl-b** - **b**ackward full screen.<br><br>